 Existence precedes essence.
 The female is not conceived or born as such, as traditionally defined — rather, she becomes herself.

 The sperm, as well, has been conceived (and still is, perhaps, by some “foggy minds” — Beauvoir’s term) as a microscopic male homunculus.
 It has even been “scientifically” observed and recorded as such, as Beauvoir points out.
 Hence, one symbol of human male anxiety about the female lies in the mechanism of fertilization, in which, “[by] giving up its transcendence and mobility, the sperm penetrates the female element: it is grabbed and castrated by the inert mass that absorbs it after cutting off its tail …”Now, it is well known that films such as Ridley Scott’s Alien, Roland Emmerich’s Independence Day and Mitchell Lichtenstein’s Teeth pointedly apply the ancient vagina dentata (aka “toothed vagina”) in aggravating such masculine anxieties to great box office effect.
-I believe that Patty Jenkins’s Wonder Woman also contains a subtle thread of similar symbolism.
+I contend that Patty Jenkins’s Wonder Woman also contains a subtle thread of similar symbolism.

 Mantis form as vagina dentata?